kearch/kearch/README.md

 kearch is a distributed search engine.
 You can set up your own search engine using kearch and connect your search engine to another search engine.

 There are two types of search engines in kearch.
-One is **specialist search engine** and another is **meta search engine**.
+One is **specialist search engine** and the other is **meta search engine**.
 A **specialist search engine** is a specialized search engine for a topic.
 For example, a search engine for history, programming language ... anything you want.

-On the other side, a **meta search engine** is used for connecting specialized search engines.
+On the other hand, a **meta search engine** is used for connecting specialized search engines.
 You can conect any specialist search engines using a meta search engine.
 For example, you can get search engine about some programming languages when you connect specialized search engines about Lisp, Haskell, C#, etc..

 If you want to set up your own **specialist search engine**, please read from [1.
 Specialist search engine](#1-Specialist-search-engine).
 If you want to set up your own **meta search engine**, please read from [2.
 Meta search engine](#2-Meta-search-engine).

 ## 1. Specialist search engine
 ### 1.1 Prepare a server for a specialist search engine
 First of all, you need to prepare a server for a specialist search engine.
-Minimum spec for a specialist search engine is following.
+Minimum spec for a specialist search engine is as follows.
 - RAM: 8GiB
 - SSD/HDD: 100GiB
 - CPU: Dual core processor